-(This is a continuation of a series of posts on our experiences as we trial our son who has multiple food allergies with oral food challenges at home.
-Oral food challenges should always be performed under direct medical supervision based on each patients individual reaction history.
+(This is the first in a series of posts on our experiences as we trial our son who has multiple food allergies with oral food challenges at home.
+Oral food challenges should always be performed under direct medical supervision based on each patient’s individual reaction history.
 Please do not try oral food challenges at home on your own without medical approval.)

 We gave Mitch a corn tortilla which appeared to be safe for him to eat even with his multiple food allergies, and he began to have all the symptoms he had when we believed he failed his baked egg challenge; his legs flared with eczema and he started having difficulty breathing.
 All the ingredients in the tortillas should have been safe for him, so what was causing him to react so badly?